elimu-ai/ml-storybook-reading-level/README.md

 This machine learning model is used by the Java [webapp](https://github.com/elimu-ai/webapp) for predicting the reading level of a storybook.
 The reading level is based on various metrics indicating the books difficulty level, e.g. its total number of words.

+> [!IMPORTANT]
+> The webapp where the machine learning model is used us built with Java, so the TensorFlow code needs to export the model in a file format supported by Java web applications.

 ## Code Usage

 ### 1. Prepare Data